BitcoinCash1/Bitcoin-Cash-Node/doc/test-networks.md

 CPU-mineable quickly after someone has used an ASIC on it.

 Scaling tests should use 'scalenet' instead (see next section).

+After the upgrade to Adaptive Blocksize Limit Algorithm for Bitcoin Cash in May 2024, the maximum blocksize of this network will remain capped to 2MB.

 Scalenet
 --------